josdejong/mathjs/docs/expressions/syntax.md

 The callback functions can be functions, typed functions, inline functions (only in the parser) or compiled inline functions (only in the parser).

-The callback can have the follwoing inputs:
+The callback can have the following inputs:
 - **value**: the current value in the array or matrix.
 - **index**: the index of the current value expressed as an array of numbers.
 - **array**: the array or matrix being iterated.